 - Contract: The minimum contract length and will usually be one to two years on a TV deal – although shorter specials are sometimes available.
 If you may be moving soon, you’ll need to consider if these services will be transferable to your new address.

 - Speed: How fast your broadband is likely to be, at least in theory – consider this to be the best you can expect.
 This will only really have a direct bearing on your television services if you go for a BT or TalkTalk deal and even then only if you really have problems getting up around 5Mb.
-Unless you have multiple people online and using bandwidth heavy services such as streaming, anything above 10Mb should suffice for most online activities.
+Unless you have multiple people online and using bandwidth heavy services such as streaming - which are best served by fast fibre optic or cable broadband - anything above 10Mb should suffice for most online activities.